 The under-occupation rules will not affect you or your partner if you have reached pension credit age.

 The reduction in housing benefit entitlement or the housing element of universal credit for households with extra bedrooms also will not apply to:

 You could consider:

 Rent out your spare bedroom(s)

-With the agreement of your landlord you may be able to take in a boarder or lodger to fill any unoccupied room(s).
-This would mean your spare room would not be treated as unoccupied for the purposes of applying for housing benefit and the under-occupation rules.
+With the agreement of your landlord you may be able to take in a lodger to fill any unoccupied room(s).
+This would mean your spare room would not be treated as unoccupied for the purposes of applying for housing benefit or the housing element of universal credit.
+You will not be affected by the under-occupation rules.
 You may find you are better off due to the additional income.

 Have family members contribute more

-If you have non-dependants living in your home the excess rent you are now responsible for could be covered through their new or increased contributions.
+If you have non-dependants living in your home the excess rent you are now responsible for could be covered through their rent contributions.

-Moving into work or increasing working hours may increase your income and help to cover any reduction in your housing benefit.
+Look for work or increasing working hours to increase your income and help to cover any reduction.